JetBrains-Research/ase2025-starter-kit/README.md

    - You can replace `python` with `kotlin` for another split
 3. The prediction file will be saved in the `predictions` folder.

-### Implementing own strategy
+### Implementing your own strategy
-Please look at the implementation of the baselines in [baselines.py](baselines.py) for an example of output formatting.
+Please look at the implementation of the baselines in [baselines.py](baselines.py) for an example.
 If the selected context contains multiple files, their parts included in the context should be separated by `<|file_sep|>`.

 ### Submitting your solution

-Go to the [submission page](https://eval.ai/web/challenges/challenge-page/2516/submission) and upload the generated prediction file to the respective stage.
+Go to the [submission page](https://eval.ai/web/challenges/challenge-page/2516/submission), select the stage, and upload the generated prediction file.